Responding to Dangerous Students

 - Dean of Students (Taylor Hall, 540-568-6468): The Dean of Students chairs the JMU committee that works to assess the potential risk of violence posed by a member of the campus community.

-- Counseling & Student Development Center (Varner House, 540-568-6552).
+- Counseling Center (Student Success Center, 3rd floor, 540-568-6552).
 The Counseling Center's clinicians can aid in the development of a more comprehensive understanding of the student's behavior and in the design of effective intervention strategies.

 - Office of Student Accountability and Restorative Practices (Student Success Center 2122, 540-568-6218).
 OSARP administers the policies found in the Student Handbook, some of which pertain to threatening and violent behavior.